mcamou/scuby/README.md

 ## ADDING SCUBY TO YOUR PROJECT

 Scuby is available in Maven Central.
 As of version 0.2.5 it has been cross-compiled with Scala 2.10 and 2.11.
-To add Scuby to a Maven project, just add the following dependency to your build.sbt:
+To add Scuby to an SBT project, just add the following dependency to your build.sbt:

 ```
 libraryDependencies += "com.tecnoguru" %% "scuby" % "0.2.5"